ColorlibHQ/fancybox-for-wordpress/readme.txt

 = 3.1.8 =
 * Fixed "Click to Hide on Overlay only works with Images"
+* Fixed "The requested content cannot be loaded" when trying to view page/post in fancybox

 = 3.1.7 =
 * Fixed incompatibilty with Envira Gallery